enriquepablo/nlproject/_sources/rules.txt

 I defer giving example rules using these kinds of variables until a later section in which I will provide a single complete real world ontology built with nl.

-**FOOTNOTES**

-.. [#] We are here just giving fairly useless examples; for example, it may not be very useful to define a verb "can" whose only possible subjects are human beings.
-Defining an ontology can be a complex and iterative process, and with nl we just try to provide the tools to do so in the most general, concise, and convenient manner.